Home Log Cabins to Rent

 All electricity and linen (not towels) are included within quoted prices.
 This is a non smoking cabin.

 Located in Taynuilt, this cabin is in a rural area and in the mountains.
-Carnasserie Castle and Bonawe Iron Furnace are local landmarks, and the area's natural beauty can be seen at Loch Awe.
-Discover the area's water adventures with fishing nearby, or enjoy the great outdoors with hiking/biking trails, mountain climbing, and mountain biking.
+The area's natural beauty can be seen at Loch Awe and Arduaine Garden, while Auchindrain Highland Farm Township and Inveraray Jail are cultural highlights.
+Loch Visions and Argyll Adventure are also worth visiting.
+Discover the area's water adventures with fishing nearby, or enjoy the great outdoors with hiking, mountain biking, and mountain climbing.

 Fraochan (by Pucks Glen) 4